What Are the 3 Types of Distractions While DrivingJuly 5, 2017

 While Colorado laws don’t explicitly rule out eating/drinking non-alcoholic beverages, distracted driving is against the law.
 Thus, if you cause an accident due to you eating your lunch in the car while driving, you could face legal consequences.

 Vice versa, if someone hits you with their car because they were distracted by eating, you might be entitled to damages.
-In both cases, Paul Wilkinson accident attorneys can walk you through the legal process to ensure no one can take advantage of you.
+In both cases, an experienced car or motorcycle injury attorney can walk you through the legal process to ensure no one can take advantage of you.

 Cognitive Distracted Driving